-- All enquiries about admissions decisions are dealt with on an individual basis between applicants (or their school/college) and the appropriate Oxford college.
+- All enquiries about admissions decisions are dealt with on an individual basis between applicants (or their school/college with applicants' written consent) and the appropriate Oxford college.
 This will be the college to which you initially applied, or to which you were subsequently assigned, whether as a result of making an open application or through reallocation.

-- Please note that an applicant’s parent or guardian may only request feedback/initiate a complaint if the request/complaint is accompanied by the consent of the applicant that the parent or guardian may act on their behalf.
-An email to the college from the applicant, copied in to the parent, confirming that the parent has the right to ask for feedback is normally acceptable as authentication.
+- Please note that an applicant’s parent or guardian (or another third party such as their academic referee) may only request feedback/initiate a complaint if the request/complaint is accompanied by the consent of the applicant that they may act on their behalf.
+An email to the college from the applicant, copied in to the third party, confirming that they have the right to ask for feedback is normally acceptable as authentication.

 - If you wish to receive further information on any aspect of an application, including a decision not to call you for interview, or the reasons why your application has been unsuccessful, you should make a request, preferably in writing, to the Tutor for Admissions of the relevant college.
 Although you may, if called for interview, be interviewed by more than one college, it is only from the college to which you initially applied, or to which you were subsequently assigned, that you will receive feedback about the outcome of your application.

 - For Medicine and Biomedical Sciences, initial shortlisting is carried out centrally.
 Requests for feedback about any application that has not been shortlisted should be addressed in the first instance to the Admissions Coordinator of the appropriate programme.
 Requests for feedback after interview should be made to the Tutor for Admissions of the relevant college, as above.